zhmz90/Daily/README.md

 - [ ] MH Vy-PER paper comprehension
 - [ ] dive to Azimuth code and algorithm
 - [ ] read paper of Azimuth
+- [ ] try to learn some NoSQL databases

 ### 29/6 - 30/6
 - [x] collect data relevant to Proj S, the result is collect several labs